-1. The complainant was recruited by the CTA as an accountant from 11 May 2009.
+1. The complainant was recruited by the CTA as a programme and computer systems coordinator from 15 April 2009.
 His appointment for an indefinite period of time was subject to an initial trial period of six months' duration.

-2. His superiors found from the first weeks of his employment by the Centre that his performance did not meet the requirements of his post.

-3. As in the Centre's opinion the efforts made to remedy this situation had proved fruitless, the Head Accountant indicated, in a report drawn up on 6 August 2009 with a view to assessing the complainant's merit at the end of the first half of his trial period, that he displayed serious professional shortcomings.

-4. On 7 August the complainant was called to a meeting with the Director of the Centre, during which the latter announced that he had decided to cut short the complainant's trial period and therefore to terminate his appointment as from that same day.

-The complainant then sought to challenge this decision 5 through the internal appeal procedures provided for in Articles 66 and 67 of the Staff Regulations of the CTA.
+- 2. His superiors found from the first weeks of his employment by the Centre that his performance did not meet the requirements of his post. - 3.
+As in the Centre's opinion the efforts made to remedy this situation had proved fruitless, the Head of the Administration and Human Resources Department emphasised, in a "note for the file" drawn up on 6 August 2009 with a view to assessing the complainant's merit at the end of the first half of his trial period, that he displayed "[p]rofessional shortcomings" and an "inability to communicate". - 4.
+On 7 August the complainant was called to a meeting with the Director of the Centre, during which the latter announced that he had decided to cut short the complainant's trial period and therefore to terminate his appointment as from that same day. - The complainant then sought to challenge this decision 5. through the internal appeal procedures provided for in Articles 66 and 67 of the Staff Regulations of the CTA.
 The provisions in question establish two successive procedures which the staff member must use before referring a case to the Tribunal.
 Under Article 66(2) staff members who intend to challenge a decision adversely affecting them must submit a "complaint" to the Director of the Centre within a period of two months.
 A "complaint" is defined as "a written document requesting that an amicable solution be found to the dispute in question".
 In the event of a decision rejecting the complaint, which may be implied where the Director has not notified his decision to the staff member concerned within a period of two months, Article 67 provides that a conciliation procedure must be initiated in accordance with the provisions of Annex IV to the Staff Regulations.
 Pursuant to Article 4(3) of this annex, the staff member must then send the Executive Board a request for the appointment of a conciliator, whom the Board must appoint within 45 days.
 The conciliator thus appointed must propose the terms of a "just and objective settlement of the dispute" after examining the written submissions of both parties, in accordance with the procedure laid down in Article 4 and after "a fair hearing of [...] the parties", each of whom "may be represented or assisted by an agent of his choice".